Rakshada1811/Image-Caption-Generator-Deep-Learning/README.md

 Image caption generation is an important problem in artificial intelligence where the goal is to generate a natural language description of an image.
 This task requires:

 - Understanding visual elements present in the image
 - Learning relationships between objects
 - Converting visual information into grammatically correct sentences

-This project addresses the problem using a **CNN–LSTM based encoder–decoder architecture**, which is a widely used and effective approach in multimodal learning.
+This project addresses the problem using a CNN–LSTM based encoder–decoder architecture, which is a widely used and effective approach in multimodal learning.

 ---